 Honduran Man Sentenced to Federal Prison for Illegally Reentering the United States

-Came to the attention of federal authorities after his arrest in Emmetsburg, Iowa
+Came to the attention of federal authorities after arrest for public intoxication

-A man who entered the United States illegally from Honduras was sentenced on April 26, 2019, to four months’ in prison.
+A man entered the United States illegally from Honduras was sentenced on November 13, 2018, to three months’ in prison.

-Jose Palma-Murillo, age 31, from Honduras, received the sentence after a March 7, 2019, guilty plea to one count of illegal re-entry.
+Denis Orlando Orellana-Martinez, age 32, from Honduras, received the sentence after a September 18, 2018, guilty plea to one count of illegal re-entry.

-Palma-Murillo was sentenced in Sioux City by United States District Court Judge Leonard T. Strand.
-Palma-Murillo was sentenced to four months’ imprisonment.
+Orellana-Martinez was sentenced in Sioux City by United States District Court Judge Leonard T. Strand.
+Orellana-Martinez was sentenced to three months’ imprisonment.
 He must also serve a 1-year term of supervised release after the prison term.

 The case was prosecuted by Assistant United States Attorney Kevin C. Fletcher and investigated by Enforcement and Removal Office of the Immigration and Customs Enforcement Bureau.